zixuan75/react-project/PULL_REQUEST_TEMPLATE.md

 4. Fix '...'
 5. Done.

-We're actually very well done on some damn pull requests.
-Now not on amy of them anymore.
+We're actually very well done on some pull requests.
+We're not on any of them anymore.